 Apartment living does mean you must downsize and reside in less space but removes the responsibility of ensuring it’s in working order at all times.
 If you live in an apartment, someone else takes care of interior issues like faulty plumbing and exterior ones like snow shoveling and landscaping.
 All you need to do is contact the responsible party in the building and wait for them to fix the problem.

 Being in a city means there’s so much to do, and you can easily embrace so many different cultural and intellectual pursuits that the only thing you must worry about is how to fit everything in.
-There’s no reason to stay in your apartment when you can visit museums, absorb theater, music, art and sports while dining in an array of fantastic and unique restaurants.
+There’s no reason to stay in your apartment when you can visit museums, and absorb theater, music, art, and sports while dining in an array of fantastic and unique restaurants.
 Outdoor markets and stores you never knew existed populate the streets for browsing or shopping.
 Educational opportunities abound, too, so take advantage of learning something new.

 Philadelphia Magazine states that many parents follow their city-dwelling children to live in the big city.
 Since the demographic shows a variety of ages and socioeconomic statuses, it’s perfect for both groups.
-Some parents help out their kids in purchasing a nice apartment, says CBS News, so that they can stay in the city themselves without giving up their suburban spread.
+Some parents help out their kids by purchasing a nice apartment, says CBS News, so that they can stay in the city themselves without giving up their suburban spread.